silence0201/ArchiverEasy/README.md

 ## ArchiverEasy

-LKArchiver is available under the MIT license.
+ArchiverEasy is available under the MIT license.
 See the LICENSE file for more info.